 25 Sep FAIR WORK AMENDMENT: CORRUPTING BENEFITS

-The Fair Work Amendment (Corrupting Benefits) Act 2017 (“the Act”) arises from recommendations made by the Royal Commission into Trade Union Governance.
-It commenced operation on the 11th of September 2017 with the aim, according to the Prime Minister in the Second Reading Speech, of: “ending secret deals between unions and employers” and “putting the interests of workers first”.
+The Fair Work Amendment (Corrupting Benefits) Act 2017 (Cth) (Act) arises from recommendations made by the Royal Commission into Trade Union Governance.
+It commenced operation on 11 September 2017 with the aim, according to the Prime Minister in the Second Reading Speech, of: “ending secret deals between unions and employers” and “putting the interests of workers first”.